rabbibotton/clog/README.md

 - Connection methods
   - Websockets - Done
-  - AJAX/HTML - to do (In 2021 are there browsers supporting Websockets?)
+  - AJAX/HTML - to do (In 2021 are there browsers not supporting Websockets?)
   - Long Poll - to do (Needed for websites for webcrawlers and firewalls)
   - Direct API access to native browser components - to do